Taking your Laptop Computer Overseas

 Practical Tips for Staying Connected Abroad

-For the past nine years I have had one faithful companion on many overseas trips: my laptop computer.
+Since the year 2000, I have had one faithful companion on many overseas trips: my laptop computer.
 While this companionship has not been without challenges, I have found my computer to be an indispensable tool on most of my travels, especially on long-term trips.
 As a travel writer and researcher, my laptop is a necessary tool to work on stories and meet research deadlines.
 But bringing your computer along is also a significant liability.
 Most travelers who bring a computer on a trip depend on it for a living, and so you should ask yourself how urgently you need your personal computer while abroad.
 Ask yourself realistically if you will really have time to use your laptop.
 Review your travel itinerary and assess the likelihood of having enough time to sit down and get your work done.
-Last year on a trip to India a friend of mine brought his laptop along to work on some grant applications, but our itinerary was so tightly scheduled that he rarely had time to work.
-As a result he wasn’t able to fully enjoy our trip, because he always felt that he should be working on his laptop, to be connected to his work and to others, even while crossing the Thar Desert in Rajasthan in a jeep.
+Last year on a trip to India a friend of mine brought his laptop along to work on some grant applications, but he found his itinerary so tightly scheduled that he rarely had time to work.
+As a result he wasn’t able to fully enjoy the trip.
+He always felt that he should be working on his laptop, to be connected to his work and to others, even while crossing the Thar Desert in Rajasthan in a jeep.
 Nevertheless, most laptop users, like smart-phone users, have learned or are learning how to balance direct experience and online or digitally connected time.

 Preparing to Take your Laptop

 So you have decided that you will travel with your laptop or not travel at all.
 The next step is to figure out how to prepare yourself and your computer for the challenges that await you both overseas.
 If you plan to access the Internet with your laptop, you need to make sure that you have the latest security updates installed as well as a firewall.
-Both will help to prevent unwanted intrusions from outside computers, adware and spyware.
+Both will help to prevent unwanted intrusions from outside computers, including adware and spyware.